 As we see here, it’s not enough to pluck children out of such abusive situations; reuniting them with their families can (as recent dramatized-true-story hit “Lion” showed) actually pose great difficulties.
 Further, without improved law enforcement and access to education, many risk simply falling into exploitation again.

 Also, the film would only have gained interest if there was at least some acknowledgement of the mixed attitude toward Kailash among many Indians: His foes have accused BBA of pandering to Western charities’ penchant for Third World “atrocity porn,” exaggerating its successes and demonizing well-entrenched cultural traditions, among other criticisms.
-Of course, many such gripes doubtless spring primarily from fury at losing dirt-cheap labor, and “Kailash” misses its opportunity to explore how that attitude is very entwined with Indian class divisions.
+Of course, many such gripes doubtless spring primarily from fury at losing dirt-cheap labor, and “The Price of Free” misses its opportunity to explore how that attitude is very entwined with Indian class divisions.

 Despite a little too much handheld wobbly-cam to heighten the excitement of the raid scenes, Doneen’s film is more glossy than gritty in its widescreen presentation.
 Jason Carpenter contributes several painterly animated sequences illustrating backstories told by the subject and rescued children.